Conservation Travel: 10 Trips That Give Back

 8. Snow Leopard Tracking, Ladakh, India

-The snow leopard is one of the world’s most elusive large cats — with only an estimated 4,000–6,500 individuals remaining across 12 countries.
-Ladakh in the Indian Himalaya hosts one of the world’s highest-density snow leopard populations (relative to suitable habitat) and has developed a community-based snow leopard tracking program that converts village families from livestock-keeping (where snow leopard predation creates conflict) to homestay providers for wildlife tourists.
+The snow leopard is one of the world’s most elusive large cats — with only an estimated 4,000-6,500 individuals remaining across 12 countries.
+Ladakh in the Indian Himalaya hosts one of the world’s highest-density snow leopard populations (relative to suitable habitat) and has developed a community-based tracking program that converts village families from livestock-keeping (where snow leopard predation creates conflict) to homestay providers for wildlife tourists.

 The program: Winter-only (January-March, when snow concentrates prey animals in lower valleys), guided tracking expeditions of 5-10 days, staying in village homestays.
 Maximum group sizes of 4-6.
 Price: $200-350/person/day, of which 30-40% goes directly to the homestay families.